Mali Velasquez

 Mali Velasquez is an American indie folk musician based in Nashville, Tennessee.

 History

 After spending her childhood living between two Texas small towns, Amalia "Mali" Velasquez moved to Nashville to pursue a career in music.
-She released her debut single titled "Tore" on July 18, 2023.
 She announced in September 2023 plans to release her debut album, titled I'm Green.
 The second single, "Bobby", was released in August 2023.
 Her album I'm Green was released on October 13, 2023.
 The album received positive reviews.

 The album was named one of Paste's "30 Best Debut Albums of 2023".

 In 2024, Velasquez embarked on a co-headlining tour with Bloomsday.

 Musical Influence

 Mali's music has been associated with the indie folk genre.
 Her sound is influenced by a fusion of indie, country, and folk artists, such as Waylon Jennings and Neil Young.